 1. Once all effects have been resolved, add a to the market card above the unresolved card.
-If you rolled a 6, do not add a token.
+If you rolled a 6, do not place a token.

-If you're playing against the Carthaginian Bot, add 2 instead.
+If you're playing against the Carthaginian Bot, add 2 💿 instead.

-If you're playing against the Gupta Bot, add 1 instead.

-If you're playing against the Qin or Tang Bots add 1 instead.
+If you're playing against the Gupta Bot, add 1 🕥 instead.
+If you're playing against the Qin or Tang Bots add 1 🕕 instead.

-If you're playing against the Wagadou Bot, add 1 instead.
+If you're playing against the Wagadou Bot, add 1 🚭 instead.

-- 2. Move the unresolved card to Slot 1, keeping it face down. - 3.
+- 2. Move the unresolved card and any tokens on it to Slot 1, keeping it face down. - 3.
 Fill the remaining Slots with cards from the Bot deck, face down.